-FEC fines DNC and Clinton for violating rules to fund Steele dossier
+FEC fines DNC, Clinton for violating rules in funding Steele dossier

 Treasurers for the DNC and Clinton campaign claimed that they paid Perkins Coie, a Seattle-based law firm, for Fusion GPS’s information for legal services instead of opposition research.
 According to a conciliation agreement individuals affiliated with both organizations signed last month, the Clinton campaign and DNC argue that they were justified in stating that their payment was for “legal advice and services” since Perkins Coie hired Fusion GPS.

-A DNC spokesperson told The Washington Post that the issue had been settled years ago.

-“We settled aging and silly complaints from the 2016 election about “purpose descriptions” in our FEC report,” a spokesperson said.
+DNC spokesman Daniel Wessel told The Washington Post that the issue had been settled years ago.
+“We settled aging and silly complaints from the 2016 election about ‘purpose descriptions’ in our FEC report,” he said.

-The conciliation agreement states that the DNC nor the Clinton will not contest the commission’s finding or concede to them “solely for the purpose of settling this matter expeditiously and to avoid further legal costs.”
+The conciliation agreement states that the DNC and the Clinton campaign will neither contest the commission’s finding or concede to them, “solely for the purpose of settling this matter expeditiously and to avoid further legal costs.”